 The individual peak heights of alleles within a mixture can provide information regarding the relative contribution level (major/minor) to the overall mixture for people possessing those types.
-This assessment begins by determining whether balance appears between significant contributors (section 2.5.1).
+This assessment begins by determining whether there appears to be multiple significant contributors (section 2.5.1).
 Once balance has been evaluated, the mechanism for identifying DNA types more likely from minor DNA contributors can be determined.
 The determination of the appropriate method for assigning DNA types likely from minor contributors is critical in the interpretation of complex mixtures.